paulin-crtn/ans-saa/aws/README.md

 > [!IMPORTANT]
 > DO NOT store backups at the same location as your systems

-## 🤝 Shared Responsability Model
+## 🤝 Shared Responsibility Model

 ### 👀 AWS

-Responsability for security **OF** the cloud: Regions, AZ, Edge Locations, Hardware (compute, storage, database), etc.
+Responsibility for security **OF** the cloud: Regions, AZ, Edge Locations, Hardware (compute, storage, database), etc.

 ### 👀 Customer

-Responsability for security **IN** the cloud: Encryption, App, IAM, OS configuration, customer data, etc.
+Responsibility for security **IN** the cloud: Encryption, App, IAM, OS configuration, customer data, etc.

+## 🪄 Organizations

+For large business with multiple accounts it is recommended to create a **Management Account** from a **Standard Account** in order to manage easily all accounts.
+Accounts will need to accept the invitation from Management Account in order to be part of the organization.
+Standard account is now referenced as **Member Accounts** of that organization.

+> [!NOTE]
+> This will create an **Organization Root** with an **Organizational Unit** (can have multiple UI and be nested)

+> [!IMPORTANT]
+> Management Account is the **Payer Account** of all accounts inside the organization: **Consolidated Billing** + Consolidation of reservations and volume discounts

+- It is possible to create a Member Account from a Management Account (just need a valid unique email address) - No invite process 🙂
+- Do not need Users inside every single AWS account: IAM roles can be used to allow IAM Users to access other AWS accounts (identities can be handled in the Management Account or a dedicated Member Account)